JacobMandelbrot1/JacobMandelbrot1.github.io/_projects/2_project.md

 ## Assignment 1: Household Objects

-For the household objects I decided with one that was simple and another one that was a little more complicated.
+For the household objects I decided with one that was simple and one that was a little more complicated.
 The first one was a random charger I found in the lab.
 The process for the charger was straightforward as there wasn't too much that I hadn't already done for the box.
 I filleted the edges like they did in the youtube tutorial and learned that you can extrude cut to create different sized holes.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">